aleksei-berezkin/fluent-streams/README.md

 ## Benchmarks

-Fluent Streams [is compared](https://github.com/aleksei-berezkin/fluent-streams-docs/tree/master/benchmarks) to the native JavaScript `Array` and two other similar libraries.
-The library demonstrates generally reasonable performance, though it is slightly slower in some benchmarks.
+The library [demonstrates](https://github.com/aleksei-berezkin/fluent-streams-docs/tree/master/benchmarks) generally reasonable performance, though it is slightly slower in some benchmarks.
 This can be attributed to the following factors:

-- **Use of Generators.** Generators enable iteration with very compact syntax, which helps keep the bundle size small.
-However, they are typically somewhat slower than simpler iterator implementations.
+- **Use of Generators.** While they allow for iteration with very compact syntax, generators are typically slightly slower than simple iterators.
-- **Standard Iteration Protocol.** Both `Stream` and `Optional` implement the standard iteration protocol, allowing them to be used with the `for-of` loop.
-This makes the syntax compact for both the library and client code.
-However, custom protocols, while potentially less convenient, can sometimes be faster.
+- **Standard Iteration Protocol.** Ensures compatibility with `for-of` loops, spread syntax, and other language features, though custom protocols can be faster at the cost of losing these benefits.

 ## Inspirations and Acknowledgements